A Small and Fast BERT for Chinese Medical Punctuation Restoration: Conclusion

 \section{Conclusion}

 This paper focuses on Chinese medical punctuation restoration and leverages supervised contrastive learning and a novel auxiliary pre-training task to enhance this task.
 To train a fast and light model, we employ knowledge distillation in pre-training stage.
 Extensive experiments and analyses show that PMP has promising performance on punctuation restoration.
-In the future, we expect to train lightweight models for other NLP applications.